fedspendingtransparency/usaspending-api/using_the_api.md

 ### Data Endpoints <a name="data-endpoints"></a>

 Data endpoints are split by payload into POST and GET methods.
-In general, the format of a request and response will remain the same between endpoints.
+In general, the format of a request and response will remain the same among endpoints.

 #### Endpoints and Methods <a name="endpoints-and-methods"></a>
 The currently available endpoints are listed below.
 To reduce unnecessary data transfer, most return a default set of information about the items being requested.
 To override the default field list, use the `fields`, `exclude`, and `verbose` options (see [POST Requests](#post-requests) for more information).